 They should feel firm all over and also somewhat heavy for their weight.
 Sometimes I peel back a bit of the husk on top and peek inside.
 Kernels should look plump and bright, not mushy, brownish, or missing like something has been nibbling on them.

-Did you enjoy this easy air fryer side dish?
-Here are some of our other go-to healthy recipes:
+Did you enjoy this easy side dish?
+Here are some of our other favorite air fryer recipes:

 New to Air Frying?
 Check out my Beginners guide to air frying where I explain which air fryer to buy, how to use an air fryer, cooking tips, cleaning and commonly asked questions.